WHAT IS SCURVY

 some health conditions that put people at a higher risk of developing scurvy,

-type 1 diabeteseating disordersgastrointestinal issues, iron
+including type 1 diabetes, eating disorders, gastrointestinal issues, iron

-overload, restrictive diets, and
+overload, restrictive diets, and allergies

 Duration of Scurvy